On stacky surfaces and noncommutative surfaces: The canonical stack

-as defined by the fourth author~\cite{MR2950159}, generalizing a previous construction of Vistoli~\cite{MR1005008}; see~\cref{remark:can-stack-over-stack} below.
-The stack \(\cX _{ c }\) is a smooth tame algebraic stack, and \(c\) is a relative coarse space map which is an isomorphism over the smooth locus of \( \cX _{ r } \).
+Since~\cref{proposition:tame_algebraic_lrqs}, shows that \( \cX _{ r } \) is tame and algebraic with linearly reductive quotient singularities, we have an associated canonical stack The stack \(\cX _{ c }\) is a smooth tame algebraic stack, and \(c\) is a relative coarse space map which is an isomorphism over the smooth locus of \( \cX _{ r } \).